-If you don’t contribute to your retirement plan, neither does your employer – and that potential benefit is left on the table.
-Not getting your company’s matching contribution is like volunteering to take a cut in benefits.
+If you don’t join or contribute to your retirement plan, neither does your employer – and that potential benefit is left on the table.
+Not getting your company’s matching contribution is like passing up free money.
+Who does that?

 Start planning for retirement now

 It’s never too early to plan for retirement.
-Contact your company’s human resources representative to see how you can get started.
-Prepare to ask questions about plan features.
-Be sure you know the ins and outs of your employer's retirement plans and other retirement planning options.
+Contact your company’s HR representative to see how you can start a 401(k) or other retirement plan.
+Prepare to ask questions about plan features, so you know the ins and outs of your employer's retirement planning options.